 Image via: stylist.fr

-Is there ever a good time to launch a skincare brand where an individual product will set you back the same amount as flights to Spain for the entire family?
-Probably not, but I think whilst we enter a recession, energy prices go through the roof and the use of food banks continues to rise probably isn't that moment.
+Is there ever a good time to launch a skincare brand where two products will set you back the same amount as flights to Spain for the entire family?
+Probably not, but I think that as we enter a recession, energy prices go through the roof and the use of food banks continues to rise probably isn't that moment.
 Skincare is a luxury in any form it takes; when people are struggling to put food on the table, even a budget-friendly £5 moisturiser is going to be an indulgence for many and honestly, I've had mixed feelings about being a content creator at this time.
 It's absolutely made me push the more expensive products I've been lucky enough to receive in PR to the back of my drawer so I can focus on things that are attainable for more people.
-Whilst we're never going to feel perfect in this respect if we're occupying the beauty space, we can still avoid being completely tone-deaf, and the launch of Le Domaine by Brad Pitt understandably felt like that for many, coming from a celebrity.
+Whilst we're never going to feel perfect in this respect, if we're occupying the beauty space, we can still avoid being completely tone-deaf, and the launch of Le Domaine by Brad Pitt understandably felt like that for many, coming from a celebrity.
 Honestly, I know a lot of brands that formulate with incredible, proven actives do come at a higher price-point (though - as I mentioned - I've de-prioritised them in my content insofar as I can), but there's really nothing in here backed by research that you couldn't get in a Caudalie product at 10-20% of the price.

 I'd have to say that the influencer brand trip to Hawaii during a drought, despite warnings of over-tourism on the island has to be in the mix too, for similar reasons, really.
-Brand trips are a controversial topic to begin with; I'm sure they pay their dividends in free promotion for brands from creators, but a lot of people don't love seeing wealthy, privileged people getting further free luxuries thrown at them.
+Brand trips are a controversial topic to begin with; I'm sure they pay their dividends in free promotion for brands from the creators, but a lot of people don't love seeing wealthy, privileged people getting further free luxuries thrown at them.
 Whilst I'm sure it happens with celebrities too, the nature of 'influencing' makes these sorts of transactions very visible.
 Additionally, given the current economic climate, I'm sure even fewer people appreciated so much money being thrown at this type of content.
-The general disdain many audiences have for brand trips was only really compounded by the choice of destination for the controversial promotion that occurred in 2022.
-The way of life and ecosystem of Hawaii and its indigenous population is under a lot of pressure right now due to over-tourism and second homes on the island, so it was not a great luck to do this sort of extravagant trip during a drought when people were specifically asked to avoid visiting...
+The general disdain many audiences have for brand trips was only really compounded by the choice of destination for the controversial promotions that occurred in 2022.
+The way of life and ecosystem of Hawaii and its indigenous population is under a lot of pressure right now due to over-tourism and second homes on the island, so it was not a great look to do this sort of extravagant trip during a drought when people were specifically asked to avoid visiting...

 Your favourite new beauty brand launch was...
 Byoma